Pagination

 • Page 2: after would be set to the endCursor value (or the final id value for some APIs).

-Some API documentation will have a Pagination section which explains the pagination type you should use for all endpoints.
+Some API documentation will have a Pagination section that explains the pagination type you should use for all endpoints.
 If not, it will be explained in the documentation for the specific API endpoint.

 Select pagination type